How to Fit a Cat Flap

 What is a Cat Flap?

-A cat flap is a small hinged flat that is fitted into the lower part of an external door.
+A cat flap is a small hinged flap that is fitted into the lower part of an external door.
 It provides a small opening where a cat can stroll freely in and out of the home as it pleases.

 Cat flaps are great because they eliminate the need to have to let your cat in and out and provide them with the freedom to come and go as they please.